-Matt Korenoski is an associate who practices Municipal and School Law, Zoning and Land Use, and Litigation.
+Matt Korenoski is an associate who practices Zoning and Land Use, Litigation, Municipal, and School Law.
 Matt has represented government bodies, including townships, boroughs, zoning hearing boards, and other local authorities, in matters involving zoning, land use, Right to Know Law, tax assessments, eminent domain, and sewage and water issues.
 He has assisted in drafting ordinances that regulate certain, emerging uses like medical marijuana and drones.
 He also represents individuals in similar public sector-related matters.
 Matt has argued on behalf of municipalities, businesses, and individual clients in various court proceedings, including successful oral arguments before the Pennsylvania Commonwealth Court.

 In the litigation context, Matt has represented clients in various matters including contracts, fraud, misrepresentation, restrictive covenants, consumer rights, real estate, employment discrimination, breach of fiduciary duty, insurance and annuities, zoning, land use, Right to Know Law, tax assessments, eminent domain, motor vehicle accidents and premises liability.
 He also served as first chair at a federal jury trial and has experience with depositions, hearings, arbitrations, and motions practice.

 Prior to working at UTBF, Matt worked at two full-service, mid-size law firms in Philadelphia and Pittsburgh.
 He graduated from Duquesne University School of Law in June 2016, cum laude.
 While there, he served as an Associate Editor/Team Lead for the Duquesne Law Review, and his article O’Bannon vs. the NCAA: An Antitrust Assault on the NCAA’s Dying Amateurism Principle was selected for publication in Volume 54, Issue 2.